quat1024/hoppers/NOTES.md

 Forge keeps track of each block and item's *class* and stores it in level.dat along with the numeric ID.
 If you change the name of the class that implements a given block or item ID, Forge will display an interstitial warning screen when opening a world save.
 Keep this in mind when making updates.

+Block IDs are more limited than item IDs.

 Make sure to call `Block#setBlockName` and `Item#setItemName`.
-They are not "registry names" because those aren't invented yet, but some mods still expect this to be a *globally unique String* (i.e. put your modid into it) that's a little nicer than a numeric block ID.
+They are not "registry names", those aren't invented yet, but some mods still expect this to be a globally unique String (i.e. put your modid into it) that's a little nicer than a numeric block ID.
 This is also the key used for localizations, `myBlock.setBlockName("mymod-hi")` will make it respond to the language key `tile.mymod-hi.name`.

 ## Localization